release-engineering/retrodep/README.md

   -only-importpath
     	only show the top-level import path
   -template string
-    	go template to use for output with Pkg, Repo, Rev, Tag and Ver (deprecated) -x	exit on the first failure
+    	go template to use for output with Reference fields (deprecated) -x	exit on the first failure
 ```